civictheme/uikit/README.md

 npm install @civictheme/uikit
 ```

 or download the latest release from [GitHub](https://github.com/civictheme/uikit/releases).

+## Contributing

+Contributions are welcome!

+If a specific change is being proposed (either a new feature or a bug fix), you
+can [create an issue](https://github.com/civictheme/uikit/issues/new) documenting the proposed
+change.

 ## Maintenance